 No, I’m not talking about finding the band or a nice fella.
-Whether you’re having some drinks on the deck or having lunch with a bunch of friends on a terrace, water misters are a great way to stay cool on a hot summer afternoon.
+Whether you’re having some drinks on the deck or having lunch with a bunch of friends on a terrace, cool mist humidifiers are a great way to stay cool on a hot summer afternoon.

 Hanging in your backyard catching a few rays solo or going for a hike and need a quick cool off session?
 Well, there are misters for that too.
-You can choose between personal handheld misters or large ones for everyone to share like the Misty Mate Cool Camper 6 Portable Misting System.
-Find prices on My Cooling Store here.
+You can choose between personal handheld misters like the Kooder handheld portable misting fan or large ones for everyone to share.

 Tip!
 When we’re feeling really hot, we just put the garden sprayer on low and give it to the kids.
 Guaranteed soaking!